Hiking For Her logo with words and graphic of blue female backpacker with backpack and hiking pole

 • The top bag contains the dirty water while the lower bag (labeled "clean") receives water that has flowed through a replaceable in line filter.

-But before you get too excited about gravity filtration, let me point out a major drawback: fast flowing water is the ideal source because it fills up the top "unclean" bag lickety split.
+But before you get too excited about gravity filtration, let me point out a major drawback: fast flowing river water or an accessible deep lake is the ideal source because it fills up the top "unclean" bag lickety split.

-If you're in an area where water is scarce (think seasonal seepage or trickles), it's going to be tough to get that bag filled up in any reasonable amount of time.
+If you're hiking in an area where water is scarce (think high alpine, seasonal seepage or trickles), it's going to be tough to nearly impossible to get that bag filled up in any reasonable amount of time.

 You'll also have to hang the bags, or at least the top one, so if you're in high alpine or tundra conditions, that might not be an ideal solution to your water filtration.